renato0307/learning-go/api-add-first-utility-function.md

 Let's break it down.

+The `postUuidOutput` struct defines the structure of the web service response.

 The `SetRouterGroup` function defines all the endpoints for the programming utilities.
 Once the server receives the `POST /programming/uuid` request, it will be processed by the function returned by `postUuid`.

-The `postUuid` function, returns an another function (in this case, an anonymous function) that complies with the `HandlerFunc` type interface:
+The `postUuid` function, returns another function (in this case, an anonymous function) that must comply with the `HandlerFunc` type interface:

 ```go
 type HandlerFunc func(*Context)
 ```

-The `Context` gives access to the HTTP request to get the query parameters, for example.
+The `Context` gives access to the HTTP request, for example to get the query parameters

-After generating the UUID by calling the `NewUuid` function from the `programming` package, the `c.JSON` serializes the return status and the output to the HTTP response.
+After generating the UUID by calling the `NewUuid` function from the `programming` package imported the library, the `c.JSON` serializes the return status and the output to the HTTP response.

 ## Changes on the main.go